Matthew Perry: Philanthropy and advocacy

 In July 2011, Perry lobbied the United States Congress as a celebrity spokesperson for the National Association of Drug Court Professionals in support of funding for drug courts.
 He received a Champion of Recovery award in May 2013 from the White House Office of National Drug Control Policy for opening Perry House, a rehab center in his former mansion in Malibu.
 In 2015, Perry sold the mansion and relocated its services.
 During the COVID-19 pandemic, he launched an apparel line inspired by Friends, with proceeds donated to the World Health Organization's COVID-19 relief fund.

 Death and funeral

-On October 28, 2023, Perry was found unresponsive in a hot tub at his home in Pacific Palisades, Los Angeles.
+On October 28, 2023, Perry was found unresponsive in a jacuzzi at his home in Pacific Palisades, Los Angeles.
 He was pronounced dead at 4:17 pm the same day.
 He was 54 years old.

 On November 3, 2023, Perry's funeral was held at Forest Lawn Memorial Park in Los Angeles where he was buried.
 His father, mother and stepfather attended, as did his five Friends co-stars.
-The Peter Gabriel and Kate Bush song "Don't Give Up" was played; Perry was enamored with the song and referenced it in signed copies of his autobiography, released in part to help people suffering from depression or addiction issues.
+The Peter Gabriel and Kate Bush song "Don't Give Up" was played; Perry was enamored of the song and referenced it in signed copies of his autobiography, released in part to help people suffering from depression or addiction issues.
 Following Perry's death, the National Philanthropic Trust established the Matthew Perry Foundation to support people suffering from addiction.